SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Experiments

+In the Hard setting, SeedPolicy improves over DP from 1.44\% to 4.28\% with the Transformer backbone and from 0.64\% to 1.54\% with the CNN backbone, showing consistent gains under severe randomization despite the challenging nature of this setting.

-Efficiency-wise, SeedPolicy outperforms the foundation model-based RDT~\cite{22} (single-task fine-tuned) despite having significantly fewer parameters (SeedPolicy-Transformer: 33.36 M, SeedPolicy-CNN: 147.26 M vs. RDT’s 1.2 B).
-In the ``Easy'' setting, SeedPolicy's CNN backbone achieves a \textbf{42.76\% success rate}, surpassing RDT by \textbf{over 8\%}.
-Although RDT performs better in the ``Hard'' setting (\textbf{13.72\%}), SeedPolicy offers a compelling trade-off, achieving state-of-the-art performance in learned tasks with far fewer resources, while vision-language models excel at open-ended generalization (this is expected as it leverages heavy pre-trained vision and language encoders endowed with vast internet-scale knowledge).
+Efficiency-wise, SeedPolicy achieves stronger clean-setting performance than the reported foundation model-based RDT~\cite{22} result, while using substantially fewer parameters (SeedPolicy-Transformer: 33.36M, SeedPolicy-CNN: 147.26M vs. RDT's 1.2B).
+In the ``Easy'' setting, SeedPolicy's CNN backbone achieves a \textbf{42.76\% success rate}, surpassing RDT by \textbf{over 8 percentage points}.
+Although RDT performs better in the ``Hard'' setting (\textbf{13.72\%}), this is expected since vision-language-action models benefit from large-scale pre-trained vision and language encoders for open-ended generalization.

-\textbf{SeedPolicy exhibits superior capability in capturing long-term dependencies, with performance gains widening significantly as the task length increases (Q2).} To systematically analyze the temporal reasoning capabilities of our model, we categorized the 50 tasks into three groups based on their average episode steps: Short Length, Medium Length, and Long Length.
-Fig~\ref{fig:difference} illustrates the success rate comparison across these categories for both CNN and Transformer backbones.
+\textbf{SeedPolicy exhibits stronger long-term dependency modeling, with larger gains on longer tasks (Q2).} To evaluate temporal reasoning, we divide the 50 tasks into Short, Medium, and Long groups according to their average episode steps, and compare success rates for both CNN and Transformer backbones in Fig.~\ref{fig:difference}.